Allan Ramsay's 'Bonnie Prince' acquired by SNPG

 '...attention was drawn to its status' actually means 'discovered by', but never mind.
 It was good of them to mention me this time.

 I'm ashamed to say that I never got around to publishing an article on the painting.
-So here, in case anyone wants to know more about it, is the text of a note I sent to the Arts Council while the picture was under consideration for the AIL scheme:
+So in case anyone wants to know more about it, either scroll to the bottom of the page for the note in the green box, or click 'Read on' below if you are coming to this page from the main site.

 The Gosford portrait of Charles Edward Stuart by Ramsay is the only known portrait of Charles to be painted in Britain.
 It shows the Prince at perhaps the most critical moment of the 1745 Jacobite rebellion.
 Until recently, the picture’s attribution and status were uncertain, not least because the iconography of Charles had become somewhat muddled: a portrait of Charles’ brother Henry, painted by Maurice Quentin de La Tour in Paris in 1747, had been mis-identified and used as the standard image of ‘Bonnie Prince Charlie’ on everything from book covers to biscuit tins.
 If the Gosford portrait was remarked upon in any documents it was as a copy after a 1740s engraving by Robert Strange.
 Furthermore, a misunderstanding of both the primary sources and Ramsay’s political instincts had led scholars to believe that Ramsay would never have painted Charles in any case.